 Here the signs are those of the points in $\M^1(x,y;J_s,H_s)/\R$, and

 Suppose $J_s,H_s$ and $J_s',H_s'$ are two regular choices of almost complex structures and Hamiltonians that satisfy the $f$-periodicity condition (\ref{eq:h_j_period_cyl}).
-Choose a family of $\omega$-tame complex structures $J_{s,t}$ and Hamiltonians $H_{s,t}$, $s,t\in \R$ that for each $t$ satisfy condition~(\ref{eq:h_j_period_cyl}) and such that
+Choose a family of $\omega$-tame complex structures $J_{s,t}$ and Hamiltonians $H_{s,t}$, $s,t\in \R$, such that for each $t$, Condition~(\ref{eq:h_j_period_cyl}) is satisfied and

 We call $J_{s,t},H_{s,t}$ a homotopy from $J_s',H_s'$ to $J_s,H_s$.

 Define $\M(x,y;J_{s,t},H_{s,t})$ to be the set of solutions to Floer's continuation equation